 Validation split: 0.1

-The MSE and MAE for the 10% testing data are approximately 0 and 0.0045 respectively, indicating strong predictive performance.
-Figure 5 presents three-dimensional plots for various L/d ratios, providing a visual representation of the trained model.
+The MSE and MAE for 10% testing data are approximately 0 and 0.0045 respectively, indicating strong predictive performance.
+Figure 6 presents three-dimensional plots for various L/d ratios, providing a visual representation of the trained model.
 Notably, unlike GPR, cross line data is not required for the FCNN, as overfitting is not a concern with this model.

 Comparison of model performance

-To evaluate the performance of the two models, ten points from different clusters are randomly selected for assessment.
-The predictions generated by these models are compared with those obtained through a manual interpolation method performed by the author using visual estimation and a ruler.
+To evaluate the performance of the two constructed digital models, ten points from different clusters are randomly selected for assessment.
+The predictions generated by these models using a Python interpreter are compared with those obtained through a manual interpolation method performed by the author using visual estimation and a ruler.
 The comparison results are presented in Table 2.

 While there are slight deviations in the predictions, particularly for intermediate values of L/d ratios and K values, the order of magnitude for each Rb value remains generally consistent across the different methods.